40+ Amazing Email Popup Examples [+Why They Work]

 Blume

 This is a simple email capture popup that appears on the homepage to new visitors.
-The copy builds anticipation and the beautiful image shows products customers can buy with the discount:
+It promotes a brand birthday weekend sale.

 Dolce & Gabbana

-Let’s switch to grey and black.
+Let’s switch to a black and white design.

 Sunbasket